paolaUWB/QuasarResearchWebsite/README.md

    1. To view all users

-        1. With a query
+        1. `flask shell`

+        1. See list of all usernames
             1. `users = User.query.all()`
             1. `users`

-        1. List ids of users
+        1. See list of ids of users
             1. `users = User.query.all()`
             1. ```
                for u in users: